WestDRI/wgpages/content/ray.md

 ### Task output

-Consider a Dask code in which each task sleeps for 10 seconds, prints a message and returns its task ID:
+Consider a code in which each Ray task sleeps for 10 seconds, prints a message and returns its task ID:

 ```py
 import ray